Best Gaming Keyboards Under $100 – Compared & Reviewed

-Straight out of the box, we can see that the Logitech G413 features a very minimalistic design in dark grey with red backlighting, bringing a very warm and gamer-like mood to the setting.
-The top plate of the G413 is reinforced with brushed aluminium-magnesium alloy, which serves as the keyboards backbone.
+Straight out of the box, we can see that the Logitech G413 features a very minimalistic design in dark grey with red backlighting, bringing a very warm and game-like mood to the setting.
+The top plate of the G413 is reinforced with brushed aluminum-magnesium alloy, which serves as the keyboard’s backbone.
 It’s quite rare to see such a basic design to be so durable and solid.

 When it comes to performance, this model is equipped with Romer-G mechanical switches throughout, which were purposely built for pro-grade performance, durability, and responsiveness.
 As for the keys, they are pretty special.
-Romer-G have ensured that the keys let through very precise and clean lighting that is also never distracting during your evening and. night gaming sessions.
+Romer-G has ensured that the keys let through very precise and clean lighting that is also never distracting during your evening gaming sessions.

 Cooler Master CK552